GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 •	Radio communication
 •	Search & Rescue (SAR)

-The 3BN also conducts additional training in relation to Disaster Relief, in case of hurricanes, tornados, or other weather-related events.
+The 3rd Battalion also conducts additional training in relation to disaster relief, in case of hurricanes, tornados, or other weather-related events.
 This training includes:
 •	Chainsaw operations
 •	Debris clearing
 •	Evacuee shelter assistance
 •	Area security
 •	Traffic control
-•	Search & rescue
+•	Search and rescue
 •	Points of distribution (POD) operations of essential food supplies & water to citizens in need

 If you are willing to serve and live in the 3BN AO, please request to be part of the 3BN at MEPS or with your cadre at IET.